-- (i) The proposed setback meets the intent of the master plan and is in keeping with the overall character of development that encourages open space; or - (ii) The proposed setback is for the purpose of integrating proposed research and technology development with adjacent development; or - (iii) The proposed setback substantially preserves, enhances, integrates and complements existing trees and topography; or - (iv) The proposed setback is due to unusual size, topography, shape or location of the property, or other unusual conditions, excluding the proprietary interests of the developer.

-(e) Requests for modifications.
-Requests for modifications to the setbacks as specified in sections 24-468 (a) and (c) shall be filed in writing with the planning director and shall identify the reasons for such requests together with the proposed alternative.
-The planning director approve, deny or conditionally approve the request and shall include a written statement certifying that one or more of the above criteria are met.
+- (i) The proposed setback meets the intent of the master plan and is in keeping with the overall character of development that encourages open space; or - (ii) The proposed setback is for the purpose of integrating proposed research and technology development with adjacent development; or - (iii) The proposed setback substantially preserves, enhances, integrates and complements existing trees and topography; or - (iv) The proposed setback is due to unusual size, topography, shape or location of the property, or other unusual conditions, excluding the proprietary interests of the developer. - (e) Requests for modifications.
+Requests for modifications to the setbacks as specified in sections 24-47268 (a) and (c) shall be filed in writing with the planning director and shall identify the reasons for such requests together with the proposed alternative.
+The planning director shall make a recommendation to the development review committee to approve, deny or conditionally approve the request and shall include a written statement certifying that one or more of the above criteria are met.
 In the event the planning director denies the request or recommends conditions or modifications that are unacceptable to the applicant, the applicant may appeal the decision of the planning director to the development review committee which shall forward a recommendation to the planning commission.

-(f) No minimum lot size or yard requirements.
-Except for required setbacks as stated in this section, there shall be no minimum lot size nor minimum side or rear yard requirements for any lot within a research and technology district other than as specified in approved development plans.

-(g) Uses prohibited.
+- (f) No minimum lot size or yard requirements.
+Except for required setbacks as stated in this section, there shall be no minimum lot size nor minimum side or rear yard requirements for any lot within a research and technology district other than as specified in approved development plans. - (g) Uses prohibited.
 Landscape setbacks shall not be used for streets or for parking except for entrances and driveways which may cross the setback at a perpendicular or near perpendicular angle as possible.

 Sec.
-24-469.
+24-47369.
 Height limits and height limitation waivers.

-(a) Structures may be erected up to 60 feet in height from grade to the top of the structure.
-Structures in excess of 60 feet in height from grade to the top of the structure may be erected only upon the granting of a height limitation waiver by the board of supervisors.

-(b) Water towers, chimneys, flues, flagpoles, communication antennae, mechanical penthouse, electrical, plumbing, elevator, parapet walls or other accessory mechanical functions which are part of or on top of a main structure and accessory and nonaccessory wireless communication facilities that utilize alternative mounting structures in accordance with division 6, Wireless Communications Facilities, shall be considered part of the structure.

-(c) Upon application for a height limitation waiver, the payment of appropriate fees, notification of adjacent property owners and following a public hearing, the board of supervisors may grant a height limitation waiver upon finding that:

-- (1) Additional setbacks have been provided as required by section 24-468(c); however, the board may waive additional setbacks in excess of 60 feet; - (2) Such structure will not obstruct light from adjacent property; - (3) Such structure will not impair the enjoyment of historic attractions and areas of significant historic interest and surrounding developments; - (4) Such structures will not impair property values in the area; - (5) Such structure is adequately designed and served from the standpoint of safety and that the county fire chief finds the fire safety equipment to be installed is adequately designed and that the structure is reasonably well located in relation to fire stations and equipment, to offer adequate protection to life and property; and - (6) Such structures will not be contrary to the public health, safety and general welfare.
+- (a) Structures may be erected up to 60 feet in height from grade to the top of the structure.
+Camouflaged wireless communications facilities may be erected to a total height of 120 feet from grade.
+Structures in excess of 60 feet in height from grade to the top of the structure may be erected only upon the granting of a height limitation waiver by the board of supervisors. - (b) Water towers, chimneys, flues, flagpoles, communication antennae, mechanical penthouse, electrical, plumbing, elevator, parapet walls or other accessory mechanical functions which are part of or on top of a main structure and accessory and nonaccessory wireless communication facilities that utilize alternative mounting structures in accordance with division 6, Wireless Communications Facilities, shall be considered part of the structure. - (c) Upon application for a height limitation waiver, the payment of appropriate fees, notification of adjacent property owners and following a public hearing, the board of supervisors may grant a height limitation waiver upon finding that: - (1) Additional setbacks have been provided as required by section 24-47268(c); however, the board may waive additional setbacks in excess of 60 feet; - (2) Such structure will not obstruct light from adjacent property; - (3) Such structure will not impair the enjoyment of historic attractions and areas of significant historic interest and surrounding developments; - (4) Such structures will not impair property values in the area; - (5) Such structure is adequately designed and served from the standpoint of safety and that the county fire chief finds the fire safety equipment to be installed is adequately designed and that the structure is reasonably well located in relation to fire stations and equipment, so as to offer adequate protection to life and property; and - (6) Such structures will not be contrary to the public health, safety and general welfare.